bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 3              Tested by Autosport in December 1961.
 4  Tested by Autocar in 1966.
 A total of 412 Iso ...
 ```
-we have some cleaning to do to organize our table so that our headings are in a row together and we get rid of extra dots etc.
+We have some cleaning to do to organize our table so that our headings are in a row together and we get rid of extra dots etc.

 Here's code to clean our table
 # Step 2: Cleaning data